VILLASframework/documentation/docs/node/nodes/infiniband.md

 ## in.address (string) {#node-config-node-infiniband-in-address}

-Connections between @ref node-type-infiniband nodes are established over IP over IB (IPoIP).
+Connections between `infiniband` nodes are established over IP over IB (IPoIP).
 To use this node, you have to make sure that the linux driver `ib_ipoib` is loaded.
 If it is not loaded, load it with `modprobe ib_ipoib`.

 If it is loaded, you have to make sure that the Host Channel Adapters (HCAs) have an IP address.
 You can configure the IP address of the Infiniband HCA with the `ifconfig` utility, exactly like you would configure normal Ethernet adapters.